aronsonben/synthesia/README.md

-# dropcolumn.com
+# synthesia

+A tool for generating color palettes based on set sounds.

-Another iteration of dropcolumn.com, built with the stoic engine in mind.
+Another bo rice brainblast and an iteration of dropcolumn.com, built with the stoic engine in mind.

 ## Features

 ### synthesia

+*More to come...*
-`/colors` will take you there.
+~~`/colors` will take you there.
 Pick a color based on the sound.
-Displays palette at end.
+Displays palette at end.~~